-We left off in Part 13 where my “future ma and pa” lay … or sat … on a makeshift bed of blankets in the back of “future Papa’s” pickup truck.
-The blankets padded their backs and butts as they bounced and bumped along in a rough ‘n’ rickety ride over 1940s rutted roads in their 1940s vehicle that soon left Mesa, Arizona far behind, as they bounded for the Mexican border making lickety-split time!
+We left off in Part 13 where my “future Ma and Pa” lay … or sat … on a makeshift bed of blankets in the back of “future Papa’s” pickup truck.
+The blankets padded their backs and butts as they bounced and bumped along on a rough ‘n’ rickety ride over 1940s rutted roads in their 1940s vehicle that soon left Mesa, Arizona far behind, as they bounded for the Mexican border making lickety-split time!

-Like bandits, they had to get out of Dodge so as to dodge the law that would like to put Pa in jail for practicing polygamy — thanks to his first wife, Eva, for turning him in!
+Like bandits, they had to get out of Dodge ASAP to “dodge” the law that would like to put Pa in jail for practicing polygamy — thanks to his first wife, Eva, for turning him in!
 But can you blame her?
 The law is the law!

 My uncles Ben and Alma participated in the excitement and the anticipation as they sat in the truck’s cab taking turns at the wheel while conversing excitedly about their soon-to-be brother-in-law’s recent conversion to Plural Marriage and “the fullness of the gospel;” i.e., Mormon fundamentalism.

 They were proud of themselves and their ability to preach the gospel; i.e., their ability to be good missionaries … felt they had done “a good day’s work” by bringing another soul into “The Work” — That is, “The work of God, in God’s only true Church upon the face of the earth.”